ISP Announces Results Of Violent Crime Suppression Detail In Metro East Area

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Additionally, a traffic stop on 38th Street at College Avenue led to the recovery of a handgun and the arrest of the driver, with charges pending.
+Two significant incidents occurred during the detail.
+Near Pocahontas, troopers stopped a vehicle for an Illinois Vehicle Code violation and arrested the driver on suspicion of driving under the influence.
+Near New Baden, a traffic stop for a similar violation led to a probable cause search that uncovered cannabis, methamphetamine, and a stolen firearm.
+Two occupants were taken into custody, with charges pending.

-The detail involved ISP personnel from across the state, including patrol Troops 7 and 8, Zone 6 Firearms Investigations Unit, Public Safety Enforcement Group, Crime Scene Services, and ISP Air Operations.
-The Metropolitan Enforcement Group of Southern Illinois also provided support.
+The operation involved Illinois State Police officers from patrol Troops 3, 7, and 8, alongside the Statewide Highway Interdiction Team.
+Additional support was provided by the Metropolitan Enforcement Group of Southern Illinois and the South-Central Illinois Drug Task Force.

-ISP officials stated the agency will continue to utilize all available resources—including air operations, technology, forensic services, investigators, increased patrols, and information sharing—to address violent crime in the region.
+Illinois State Police officials stated they will continue to utilize all available resources—including air operations, technology, forensic services, investigators, increased patrols, and information sharing—to combat violent crime in the region.

 More like this: